irregular-rhomboid/EAI-Math-Reading-Group/README.md

 See the [resources](https://github.com/irregular-rhomboid/EAI-Math-Reading-Group/tree/main/resources) folder for the slides and links to the documents we read as part of the reading group.

 ## Organisation
-Since there are many different interesting topics, and sticking for months to a single one is difficult, our current plan is to have sessions on long running topics like Geometric Deep Learning interspersed with some shorter ones.
+Since there are many interesting topics, and sticking for months to a single one is difficult, our current plan is to have sessions on long-running topics like Geometric Deep Learning interspersed with some shorter ones.

 While we'll generally try to stay close to ML, some topics need a basic introduction, so we'll have some of those as well.